12jihan/SVNDB0X-NG1N/README.md

 ```

+### Disclaimer:
 This is all for loading in one object.
-You can definitely use this method to load in multiple object at the same time as well.
+Using other custom methods, you can use this method to load multiple of the same object simultaneously.

+Please don't ask for any bug fixes unless you have any advice on how I could make this a bit better.
+This is purely for learning purposes.